artefactual/atom-docs/dev-manual/env/vagrant.rst

 This can check if the box in your current Vagrant environment is outdated as well as any other box installed on the system.

+To pull in the latest code for your box, connect via SSH (see :ref:`vagrant-connect-terminal`), navigate to the atom folder with ``cd atom``, and run ``git pull --rebase``.
+After pulling in new code, you will want to do the following:

+* Clear cache: ``php symfony cc``

+* Restart services: ``sudo restart php5-fpm``, ``sudo restart nginx``, ``sudo service memcached restart``, and ``sudo service nginx restart``

+In some cases, depending on the code that has been pulled in, you may need to do the following:

+* Repopulate the search index: ``php symfony search:populate``

+* Remake the CSS

+If you are pulling in major changes to the AtoM codebase, we recommend purging the database back to the clean demo version (``sudo php symfony tools:purge --demo``) run the SQL upgrade task, and clear the cache and restart services.
+Then re-import some test data and repopulate the search index.

 Finally, you can update boxes with ``vagrant box update``.
 This will download and install the new box.
 This will not magically update running Vagrant environments.
 If a Vagrant environment is already running, you'll have to